2-con/PyNet/README.md

 ### Additional Features ⚒️

 Aside from APIs and layers, PyNet also contains other features that could aid in your project or experiment.

+#### Arraytools
+Tools for dealing with tensors and lists in python.
+While not as extensive as NumPy or JNP, it is still quite useful for custom implimentations.

+#### Math
+A place to store general functions that dosent fit into any category (loss, activation, etc...).
+PyNet aims to organize the code to the best of our ability.

+#### Scaler
+Simmilar to the Math file, this contains functions that deal with vectors (1D lists), unlike ArrayTools, these functions are not linear algebra oriented and more statistics-heavy

+#### Utility
+General-use functions including wrappers and iterators.

+#### Visual
+Functions used to display and visualize PyNet objects useful for debugging.

 ---
 ### Regressors